Forest Hall

 Forest Hall is a village in the borough of North Tyneside, Tyne and Wear, England.
 It is 4 miles from Newcastle upon Tyne.
 It borders Killingworth to the north, Holystone to the east and Benton to the south.
-The village has seen a slight increase in antisocial behaviour in recent years.
+The village was named after the Forest Hall, which incorporated a medieval tower.
+Woodside Court was built on the site of the Hall, which was demolished in 1962.